USSR anti-religious campaign (1928–1941): Legislative measures

 In 1929 the Soviet calendar was changed to replace the seven-day work week with a six-day one, with five days of work and the sixth day off; this was done in order to force people to work on Sunday instead of going to church.
 The Soviet leadership instituted measures to stop the celebration of Christmas and other religious feasts.
 For example, the 25th and 26 December were proclaimed "Days of Industrialization" in which the whole country was obligated to celebrate national industrialization by being at work for the whole day.
 High work absenteeism on religious feast days was reported throughout the 1930s, however.
 Workers that did go to church services on working Sundays or on such religious feast days could be punished for truancy.
 The new work week remained in effect until 1940.

 The celebration of the traditional Russian holiday of New Year (Feast of the Circumcision of Christ) was prohibited (later on New Year was reinstated as a secular holiday and is now the most significant family holiday in Russia).
 Gatherings and religious processions were initially prohibited and later on strictly limited and regulated.

-In later years, a more subtle method of disrupting Christian holidays involved broadcasting very popular movies one after the other on the major holidays when believers are expected to participate in religious processions, especially during the Easter celebration.
+In later years, a more subtle method of disrupting Christian holidays involved broadcasting popular movies one after the other on the major holidays when believers are expected to participate in religious processions, especially during the Easter celebration.
 Apparently, this was intended to keep those whose faith was uncertain or wavering in their homes and glued to their TVs.

 In 1929 a resolution of the CPSU central committee called on the Komsomol to eliminate religious prejudices from its membership through mandatory "voluntary political education" (note: this is not a typo, "voluntary" did not mean allowing refusal to participate in Soviet legislative jargon).
 Coercive pressure was applied to members of trade unions and local party cells to join the League of the Militant Godless.
 In 1930, the 16th party congress mentioned the duty of the party to help "the emancipation of the masses from the reactionary influence of religion" and called on trade unions to "correctly organize and strengthen anti-religious propaganda".

 The party adopted a resolution at its 16th congress (1930) that priests should not be invited to private homes, donations to churches should discontinue, and that trade unions should be pressured not to perform any work for churches (including building repairs).
 It also called upon the unions to boost anti-religious propaganda.